• Skip to primary navigation

 • Nut butter.
 Add two tablespoon of your favorite nut butter for more protein and rich creaminess.

 • Nutella.
-Stir in one or two spoonfuls of vegan hazelnut spread for a chocolate-hazelnut flavor.
+Stir in one or two spoonfuls of Nutella for a chocolate-hazelnut flavor.

 • Yogurt.
 Swirl in a few spoonfuls of your favorite yogurt for extra protein and creaminess.